 You now have the option of downloading the resource or viewing the web version below.

 EMLA Cream (lidocaine 2.5% and prilocaine 2.5%) is an emulsion in which the oil phase is a eutectic mixture of lidocaine and prilocaine.
-It is a numbing cream that can be placed on skin to provide pain relief.
-It is often used to numb an area before placing an IV, drawing blood, or giving injections.
+It is a numbing cream that can be placed on the skin to provide pain relief, and used to numb an area before placing an IV, drawing blood, or giving injections.
+A typical stability study is conducted by the assay of API in the drug product, but the different product qualities may affect penetration.
+To evaluate penetration, in vitro human cadaver skin model using Franz diffusion cells is used to determine product equivalence.
+In this study, we evaluate the product equivalence at different stability time points between RLD and test products.